whocoder/serversys/README.md

 ## Installation
 Visit the [Getting Started](https://github.com/whocodes/serversys/wiki/Getting-Started) page in the Wiki for a tutorial on installation.

+## Builds
+To view the latest successful build outputs, check out [whocodes.pw/projects](https://whocodes.pw/projects).
+This is where all automatic builds are uploaded to.
+The zipped archives should contain everything required to run a plugin.

 ## Features
-* [x] Map-specific configuration integration
+* Map-specific configurations
-* [x] Multiple settings required for many custom modes
+* Multiple settings required for many different types of game-play (in one central folder)
-* [x] Server ID, Player ID and Map ID registration to centralize data
+* Server ID, Player ID, and Map ID registration to simplify plugin integration
-* [x] Tracks players and maps play-time for individual servers and overall
-* [x] Custom chat trigger support with simple alias support
+* Simple module support with tons of natives and forwards for easy implementation
-* [x] 100% translation based in-game messages
+* 100% translation-based in-game text display (no hard-coded phrases at all)
-* [ ] Web configuration/management module/application (PHP based option + possible node/io.js based option)
-* [ ] Game-mode modules (possible modes include timer-based modes, jailbreak, TTT and others)
+* (WIP) Web-Management module with statistical information
-* [ ] Bans + Admins modules to replace SourceBans
+* (WIP) Bans + Admins modules to replace SourceBans

 ## Contributing